alexbostock/weatherapp/Readme_Group03.txt

 			Original file: city.list.min.json
 				http://bulk.openweathermap.org/sample/

+		* All icons used are creative commons licensed, from various sources

 	## Documentation ##

 		The app is documented in javadoc, giving details of each class and method.